limemane/usb-rsync-remote/README.md

 ### Host machine

-- Get Python 3+ with pyserial installed on the host machine. (use `pip3 install pyserial` to get pyserial after installing python)
+- Get Python 3+ with pyserial installed on the host machine
+  - Use `pip3 install pyserial` to get pyserial after installing Python
-- Download the `Host` folder on your host machine
+- Put the `Host` folder on your host machine
-- Open the config file `Host/src/config.yaml`
+- Open the config file `Host/src/config.yaml` and
   - Set the path to the script you want the remote to launch
   - Set you ESP32 serial id https://github.com/turbojonquille/usb-script-launcher/blob/main/Host/README.md
 - You can now start the host script `Host/src/usb_remote_listener.py`.